cinnData/DataSci-Summer/[DS-12] HTML data in Python.md

 Out[22]: ['Data Visualization', 'MBA full-time']
 ```

 In certain cases, we are interested in the value of an attribute.
-A frequent example is that of an `a` tag whose
-attribute `href` contains a relevant link.
+A frequent example is that of an `a` element whose attribute `href` contains a relevant link.
 The link is then extracted as:

 ```
 In [23]: soup.find('a')['href']